ARTHUR J. GALLAGHER & CO.

 AUDIT COMMITTEE OF THE BOARD OF DIRECTORS

 The Audit Committee (the “Committee”) is appointed by the Board of Directors (the “Board”) of Arthur J. Gallagher & Co. (the “Company”) to assist the Board in its oversight of: (i) the integrity of the Company’s financial statements; (ii) the Company’s compliance with legal and regulatory requirements; (iii) the qualifications, independence and performance of the Company’s independent auditors; and (iv) the performance of the Company’s internal audit function and internal auditors.

 The Committee shall be comprised of three or more directors as determined and appointed by the Board.
 The members of the Committee shall (i) meet the independence and financial literacy requirements of the New York Stock Exchange (the “NYSE”) and (ii) shall otherwise satisfy the applicable requirements for audit committee service imposed by the Securities Exchange Act of 1934, as amended (the “Exchange Act”).
 At least one member of the Committee shall be an “audit committee financial expert,” as such term is defined in the rules promulgated by the Securities and Exchange Commission (the “SEC”).
 No director who serves on the audit committee of more than two public companies other than the Company shall be eligible to serve as a member of the Committee.
 Determinations as to whether a particular director satisfies the requirements for membership on the Committee shall be made by the Board.

-The members of the Committee shall be designated by the Board on the recommendation of the Nominating/Governance Committee and shall serve until their successors shall be duly designated.
-Unless a chairperson is elected by the Board, the members of the Committee may designate a chairperson by majority vote of the full Committee membership.
+The members of the Committee shall be designated by the Board on the recommendation of the Nominating/Governance Committee and shall serve for such terms as the Board may determine, or until their earlier resignation, death, or removal by the Board.
+A chairperson of the Committee shall be designated by the Board.